kimrodriguezFINTECH/CHALLENGE_11/README.md

 **Question:** What's the lowest point for search traffic in the calendar year?

 **Answer:** The lowest point of search traffic was during the end of September.

+## Tutors & Peers
+### Tutor Meetings through FINTECH Bootcamp:
+* Saad
+- Thursday 3/7/2024
+* Shahriar Shochi (TA)
+- Thursday 3/7/2024

+### Study Partner taking FINTECH Bootcamp (Same Class):
+* Wilson Qin
+- Helped eachother fix code errors
+- Cross Referenced work to help eachother understand why we are using a specific code and understand what the question is asking us for